mattcl/robocode_matchmaker/app/views/pages/advanced.md

 ```

 This robot will turn in a circle constantly, as it is always wanting to turn
 left 20 degrees and move ahead 100 units.
-When we can setTurnLeft, setAhead,
+When we can `setTurnLeft`, `setAhead`,
 etc., we are telling the robot that, at the end of your turn, I want you to
 attempt to do these things.
 Take care when calling "set" methods!